 I kind of blame the media for setting off such rumours.
 The central bank will never act on just pure speculation but rather more than data and in today’s world.
 There will be even more data that they can ever get.
 A big economy like the USA is something that most people watch.
 This trend has slowly diminished after successful propaganda by the emergence of the Chinese.
 Don’t get me wrong, it is kind of good that they are getting their act together.
 It is just that there’s much more skepticism more than ever since anything and everything can be fake.
 The Chinese just look at profits over anything.

-Well, back to the point here.
-I was trying to look for yield related stuffs that could add on to the portfolio and when I did a quick filter away from reits, there isn’t much that is available on the SGX that is sizeable (i.e. blue chip enough) and so to diversify that reits risk thingy, I went into the details and tried to see if I could mimick the fund portfolio.
+Back to the point here.
+I was trying to look for yield related stuffs that could add on to the portfolio.
+When I did a quick filter away from reits, there isn’t much that is available on the SGX that is sizeable. (i.e. blue chip enough) To diversify that reits risk, I went into the details and tried to see if I could mimic the fund portfolio.
 As it turns out, it might be too much of a challenge.

 Diversity lies in the location: Singapore, Hongkong, China, Australia with the scope to add on more countries according to the fund manager.
 (Exposes some FX risks along with fees, fund management, platform fees)

 Diversity in the types of holdings: Office, retails, industrial, others and more diversified real estates (Exposes to certain sectors that are cyclical in nature)

 Lower fees as compared to a fund, as it is structured as an ETF (Exchange Traded Funds), it’s annual management fees are also lesser than usual.
 (Cheaper but more passively managed)